 \subsubsection{Waveform analysis}

 The waveforms from the {\prototype}s and the reference counters were analyzed to extract several parameters: pulse charge, pulse height, and leading-edge timing.
-The baseline voltage was first estimated for each waveform from the pre-pulse region of each waveform.
+For each waveform, the baseline was first estimated from the pre-pulse region.
 The pulse height was then defined as the difference between the peak voltage and the baseline.
-The pulse charge was calculated by integrating the baseline-subtracted signal between the start time $t_\mathrm{start}$ and the end time $t_\mathrm{end}$, where $t_\mathrm{start}$ and $t_\mathrm{end}$ were identified as the nearest baseline-crossing points before and after the pulse peak time $t_\mathrm{peak}$, respectively.
-Finally, the leading-edge timing and time-over-threshold (TOT) were determined using several threshold levels.
+The pulse charge was calculated by integrating the baseline-subtracted signal between the start time $t_\mathrm{start}$ and the end time $t_\mathrm{end}$, where $t_\mathrm{start}$ and $t_\mathrm{end}$ were identified as the nearest baseline-crossing points before and after the peak time $t_\mathrm{peak}$, respectively.
+Finally, the leading-edge timing and time-over-threshold (ToT) were determined using several threshold levels.